God will surely come to your aid.

 But here is the pivotal point.

-God’s plans for us and others encompass more than the goodness of our current circumstances.
+God’s plans for us and others encompass more than the pleasantness of our current circumstances.

 They also include our understanding of his excellence and the effectiveness of our ministry—now and in the future.

-God considers all these factors when he responds to our prayers amid affliction.
+God considers all these factors when he responds to our prayers for relief amid affliction.
 This means he may:

-We may dislike God because he uses our suffering to produce goodness instead of preventing it in the first place or quickly alleviating it once it materializes.
+We may dislike God because he helps us endure suffering and uses it for good instead of preventing it altogether or quickly alleviating it once it materializes.

 But this criticism implies that our judgment is better than his.
 If that were true, he would not be God.
 We would be God.